 Ornithine Decarboxylase in Gastric Epithelial Cells Promotes the Immunopathogenesis of Helicobacter pylori Infection

-Colonization by Helicobacter pylori is associated with gastric diseases, ranging from superficial gastritis to more severe pathologies, including intestinal metaplasia and adenocarcinoma.
+Colonization by is associated with gastric diseases, ranging from superficial gastritis to more severe pathologies, including intestinal metaplasia and adenocarcinoma.
 The interplay of the host response and the pathogen affect the outcome of disease.
-One major component of the mu...
+One major component of the mucosal response to is...

 Gespeichert in: